 Bhindi happens to be one of those dishes that can be cooked in many different ways.
-Often it’s made with the onions and tomatoes cooked down into a jammy masala, sometimes the bhindi is left as it is, long and in it’s original shape.
-My Mother used to cook her Bhindi in a ‘Bhuna’ style – dry, spicy and with the onions and tomatoes broken down into the curry.
+Often it’s made with the onions and tomatoes cooked down into a jammy masala, sometimes it is left as it is, long and in it’s original shape.
+My Mother used to cook it in a ‘Bhuna’ style – dry, spicy and with the onions and tomatoes broken down into the curry.
 I’ve made this particular Bhindi dish with the onions and tomatoes more prominent and the okra cut into small discs.
-In the future, I will share other ways of cooking Bhindi, but today I’m sharing it the way my husband likes it.
+Today I’m sharing the way me and my husband like it – fully loaded.

-Bhindi goes well with both rice and chapatti.
-I mostly serve it as a side dish, but my Mother would serve it on it’s own, as the star of the show.
+This curry goes well with both rice and chapatti.
+I mostly serve it as a side dish alongside a red meat curry, but my Mother would serve it on it’s own, as the star of the show.